Satellite-im/Uplink-Mobile/README.md

 # Uplink

-Flutter Satellite.im Minimal Secure Chat Client
+Satellite.im Secure Chat Client using Flutter and Warp

 ---